yjlim-larr/Reinforcement_learning/Policy_gradient/README.md

 **NOTE: But it has a big problem that if there is no cost funtion(or reward function), its method is hard to use.**

 # Actor-critic-algorithm
+It is a kind of Policy gradient method.
+Actor:
+Critic:

 # Paper
 1. Sutton PG: https://proceedings.neurips.cc/paper/1999/file/464d828b85b0bed98e80ade0a5c43b0f-Paper.pdf
+2. Actor critic:
 3. DPG:
 4. DDPG:
 5. NPG